 Another cool thing about simple syrup: you can infuse it with other flavors that pair well with your drink.
 In this case I thought mint would be a nice compliment, so I added that in when the mixture was still hot and let it stand for 15 minutes.
 Any herb would work just as well and add a special touch.

-Once cooled and ready to use, I had about 12 oz of syrup so I’ll be getting creative with the leftovers.
-Initial ideas: iced coffee, matcha lattes or maybe even a dressing?
+Once cooled and ready to use, you’ll have about 12 ounces of syrup so I’ll be getting creative with the leftovers.

 If you decide to drink it straight up at this point, I won’t judge.
-Another thought: how delicious would it be to add some fresh jalapeno for kick?
+You can also mix it with some sparkling water for a super hydrating alcohol-free drink!

-This recipe calls for 6 cups of watermelon cubes which yielded 2 cups of juice once strained.
-Basically half of a smallish watermelon was enough to make at least 4 cocktails.
-Plus I still had the other half to snack on throughout the week.
+This recipe calls for 6 cups of watermelon cubes which yields 2 cups of juice once strained.
+Basically half of a smallish watermelon is enough to make at least four cocktails.

 Assembly and Presentation

-I hope you enjoy this refreshing summer cocktail as much as we did.
-Cheers to the start of June and many patio nights ahead!
+I hope you enjoy this refreshing summer cocktail as much as I do.
+Cheers!

 Fresh Watermelon Mint Fizz

-A refreshing healthyish summer cocktail that will impress!
+A refreshing watermelon mint summer cocktail that will impress!
 Make a big batch for your next backyard party.

 - Prep Time: 30 minutes